MantisAI/hugie/README.md

 hfie endpoint delete development
 ```

+this will ask you if you are sure you want to delete before moving forward.
+If
+you want to force the deletion you can use `--force`

 # JSON format

 The `endpoint create` and `endpoint update` commands both require JSONs of the fomat: